intissarMez/wakanda-studio/display-data-in-webapp.md

-# Display the list of your top 3 superheroes in your web app via AngularJS
+# Display the list of your data in your web app via AngularJS

 Wakanda's client connector Angular-Wakanda provides a full integration of the backend to the frontend.

-Let's see how you can display your backend data directly and easily to your frontend.
+Let's see how you can display the superheroes your created in your backend to your frontend.

 ## 1 - Access the AngularJS module's controller